-You’ve hired a realtor, mapped out your timeline, and crossed your fingers.
-First three steps: check.
+You’ve hired an agent, mapped out your timeline, and crossed your fingers.
+First three steps: Check.
 What’s arguably the most important next step?
 Staging your home.
-According to realtors, it’s a wise move — and we're here to tell you it can be a lot cheaper than you think.
-Plus, if you don’t stage your home, you’ll miss out on the 6-20% average bump in final sale price.
-At the end of the day, you don’t need any more expenses than necessary when you’re moving, so we’re here to answer all your questions on how to stage a home on a budget.
+According to real estate agents, it’s a wise move — and we're here to tell you it can be a lot cheaper than you think.
+Plus, if you don’t stage your home, you’ll miss out on the 6-20 percent average bump in final sale price.
+At the end of the day, you don’t need any more expenses than necessary when you’re moving, so we’re here to answer all your questions on how to achieve affordable home staging and stay on a budget.

 Why You Absolutely Should Stage Your Home

 Let’s consider that final signature sealing the deal on selling your home.
 What got the new buyer to that point?
 Was it a vague promise that they could one day transform it into a home of their own?
 Or was it the tangible reality of that, seen before their very eyes, from the start?

 Whether you’re just entering the process, preparing for an open house, or have had several viewings but (sad face) no interested buyers, we can’t stress enough the importance of good staging.
 If your real estate agent is worth their weight in salt (or maybe in for sale signs?), they’ve probably already told you this key fact.

 It’s also worth saying that home staging could be considered an investment in selling your home.
 Talk to your agent about working the expenses of properly staging your home into the price of your listing.
 A well-staged home can increase the price of your listing, so you can justify some of the upgrades.

 If they haven’t, consider a new agent.
 Seriously.
 It’s Real Estate 101.